-CONGRATULATIONS
+CONGRATULATIONS!

 You are a new concrete owner.
-You have made an investment that will add value and aesthetics to your home for years to come.
-Just a reminder, a driveway is for passenger car and light truck use.
+You have made an investment that will add value and aesthetics to your project for years to come.
 Like any building material, concrete requires some maintenance to maximize its service life.
 MCA recommends the following practices: